scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 * The choice of splines is not justified.
 We plan to compare the performance of coordinate system options in terms of quantities such as bias and variance in future work.
-* The optimization procedure is ad hoc.
+* The optimization procedure is ad hoc and we have not considered convergence or stability.
 We have already begun to consider other optimization algorithms.

 We have designed the [F_UNCLE]_ code  so that one can easily